 Ferry sinks c.
-500 passengers drownThe Senopati ran into trouble off Mandalika island, about 300km north east of the capital, Jakarta, amid heavy storms.
+500 passengers drown The Senopati ran into trouble off Mandalika island, about 300km north east of the capital, Jakarta, amid heavy storms.
 Huge waves crashed over the bows as the ship was travelling across the Java Sea from Borneo to the port of Semarang, central Java.
 In the last radio contact, the captain said that the ferry was damaged and capsizing.

 SBY tells Lapindo to pay compensation But just 20% by the end of March will be ok.
 Lapindo has agreed to respond to the government's request and will pay for the houses, factories and community facilities inundated by the volcanic mudflow they set off.
 Claims, however, must be backed up with land certificates, which only (!)
 10% can be.

-.Lapindo vice president Yuniwati Teryana, who also heads the public relations division, said Lapindo would only purchase land, buildings and rice fields that have ownership certificates.
+Lapindo vice president Yuniwati Teryana, who also heads the public relations division, said Lapindo would only purchase land, buildings and rice fields that have ownership certificates.
 Those who do not have certificates will be given a two-year grace period to get the certificates in which their houses would be rented by Lapindo.
 Thus the victims would have received two years rent while waiting for the problem to be solved.

 Camera footage of the final minutes of Saddam Hussein shows him being taunted by Shia hangmen and witnesses, a scene that risks increasing sectarian tension in Iraq.

 A shouts at him to "Go to hell".
 Saddam, seemingly accusing his enemies of destroying the country he once led, replies: "The hell that is Iraq?"